 We welcome volunteers of all ability and experience to join Shoresearch.
 The survey events provide a great opportunity for those new to marine life identifications and marine surveys to learn in the field from experienced Shoresearchers.

-Shoresearch events are not usually suitable for young children, and we ask not to bring dogs.
-Volunteers under the age of 18 must be accompanied by an adult.
+Shoresearch events are generally not suitable for young children, and we ask not to bring dogs.
+We ask that any volunteers wishing to get involved who are under 18 years old get in touch with us directly prior to registering.

 How to get involved:

 If you would like to join Shoresearch you can sign up to our emailing list via the form at the bottom of this page.
-For more information please you contact Sarah Ward, the Living Seas Officer, either via this online form or on 01273 497572.
-We don't limit the numbers on an event but by knowing who to expect we can wait for anyone who is delayed on the day.
+For more information please you contact our Living Seas team by emailing [email protected]

 Please see the Upcoming Events below for details of where we will be surveying.